Churn rate vs. retention rate describes the same customer base from opposite angles.

 Note: We’ll touch upon this formula in more detail in a later section.

-Churn rate vs. retention rate
+Churn rate vs. Retention rate vs. Revenue churn

 Calculating your SaaS retention rate is a key step in understanding your customer relationships and business health.
-It provides a clear picture of how well you're keeping your customers engaged and happy.
-Here's the formula to calculate your customer retention rate we shared earlier:
+Here’s a quick 5-step how-to:

 [(Number of customers at the end of a period - Number of new customers acquired during that period) / Number of customers at the beginning of the period] x 100